 Parent volunteers are important to the school district and the success of our programs.
 You are encouraged to become a contributing volunteer.
-If you have any questions or concerns, you may contact your Title I Literacy Specialist to schedule a meeting.
+If you have any questions or concerns, you may contact your elementary school building principal.

-Formal, scheduled parent conferences are held twice a year.
-At this time, the Title I Literacy Specialist informs you of your child's strengths and areas for growth and suggests activities or ways of helping at home.
+Formal, scheduled parent conferences are held annually.
+At this time, the teacher informs you of your child's strengths and areas for growth and suggests activities or ways of helping at home.
 This is also a time for parents to express specific concerns about his/her child.
+In addition to these scheduled conferences, other conferences can be scheduled upon request.